irfanbozkurt/shamirs-secret-sharing/README.md

 # Shamir's Secret Sharing

-We allow users to generate Leo code that splits a given secret into $n$ shares, from which $k$ of them is sufficient recover the original secret when all put back together.
+We allow users to generate Leo code that splits a given secret into $n$ shares, of which $k$ is sufficient to recover the original secret when all put back together.

 - $k$ is the number of evaluations required to reconstruct the secret.
 Maximum value it can take is 32 (bounded by Leo's array size).
 - $n$ is the number of evaluations you want.
 Again, $k$ of them will suffice for recovery.

 ## Considerations

 1. Leo does not support variable-sized arrays.
-To achieve fine-grained functionality, we present TypeScript code that generates SSS as Leo code for some given $(k, n)$ parameters.
+To achieve fine-grained functionality, we present TypeScript code that generates SSS as Leo code for given $(k, n)$ parameters.
-2. We support secret splitting up to 32 pieces $k \leq 32$, but you can get as many evaluations (of your secret polynomial) as you want, up to 1024 points.
+2. We support secret splitting up to 32 pieces ($k \leq 32$), but you can get as many evaluations (of your secret polynomial) as you want, up to 1024 points.
 Out of these, $k$ of them will suffice for recovery.

 ## How to Use